 My rating tendency is highly in favour of heavier weight games like Macher, Age of Steam, Java, 18XX and that sort of thing.
 I have been trending heavily away from games where players cannot directly interact/fere with each other in significant ways recently, though I still have some favourites that are lighter on the interaction.
 I tend to play games that I own repeatedly and re-rate them along the way.
 I rate in a fairly vicious manner in comparison to many people on the Geek, but it's due to the realities involved: there are only so many games that I feel I can rate an 8 and up at a time, even a 7 and up, because when I say 8+ on a rating it means that I am going to be suggesting the game, and when you get down to the basic level of the way my brain works, there are only so many games in each mechanic that will be at the level where I'm going to request them, with everything else necessarily falling lower in my hierarchy.
 Thus, as I play more games, my average rating is actually trending down because the competition for the high slots becomes tougher and tougher.

-Lately I've been enjoying flexing my creative side by doing some design work.
-As of 2006 I've been designing expansions to my favourite game, Age of Steam, and thus far this has resulted in two commercial releases: Age of Steam Expansion: Montréal Métro
+Back in 2006 I was busy designing expansions to my favourite game, Age of Steam, and this resulted in two commercial releases: Age of Steam Expansion: Montréal Métro

 (2007) and Age of Steam Expansion: The Zombie Apocalypse